nicolas-van/multirun/README.md

 multirun
 ========

 A very simple Unix utility to run multiple commands concurrently.
-It is mostly useful to replace supervisord to run multiple servers in the same docker container with a much lighter alternative.
+It is mostly aimed as a much lighter alternative to supervisord to run multiple servers in the same docker container.

 Usage: multirun "command1" "command2" ...